Ultrafast and Nonlinear Nanophotonics:

 Optical Metamaterials have opened the door to unprecedented control of the electromagnetic material properties and created a remarkable platform for manipulating and enhancing light-matter interactions by design.
 In addition, they enabled the realization of many material properties that cannot be found in natural materials.
 This ability has led to novel and counter-intuitive concepts, devices, and creative solutions to long-standing technological challenges.
 This session seeks submissions that cover a broad range of metamaterials-related topics, including but not limited to: novel device concepts; nonlinear, tunable, and reconfigurable metamaterials; chiral and bianisotropic metamaterials; nonreciprocal and topological metamaterials; quantum metamaterials; homogenization and effective medium models; transformation electromagnetics; metamaterials for chemical and biological sensing; experimental techniques and characterization of metamaterials, and system-level devices integration that is enabled/enhanced by metamaterials.

-Optical Metasurfaces and Applications::
+Optical Metasurfaces and Applications:

 Optical metasurfaces are ultra-thin optical devices that have enabled unprecedented control over the phase, amplitude, or polarization of light.
 This session will cover optical frequency (infrared, visible, and ultraviolet) metasurface designs and applications.
 The emphasis will be on active devices and approaches that enable dynamic tunability, gain, or nonlinear response of the metasurface elements or device.
 Presentations connecting applications to the design flexibility of metasurfaces to offer thin and flat optics, functional optical coatings, and reconfigurable optical systems will be encouraged.